KMLehtinen/Instacart-Project-Python/README.md

 - departments

-Note: The datasets listed above were created for learning purposes of the Career Foundry course and could not be linked on github.
+● Please note, the datasets listed above were created for learning purposes of the Career Foundry course and could not be linked on github.

 # Stakeholders